 The Nature of the Gods

 The Gods are the powers that be, the forces that move and shape the Universe.
-They are both active parts of human life and distant beings influencing the shape of all existence.
+They are both active parts of human life and distant beings influencing the shape of existence itself.
 Some have said that the Gods are not real, that they are in fact mere contrivances of the human psyche with no objective existence beyond our mortal minds.
 I wholeheartedly disagree.
 While it is true that the Gods’ names and imagery have been shaped by human minds, their raw power is very real and I believe it is really that raw energy that influences what names we hear for them and what imagery we associate with them.
 To my thinking, their jurisdictions were identified by humanity and given meaning to human life within varied cultural contexts; their unique constellations of influence were noted by human beings; but that does not mean that the interconnected yet distinct powers of the Universe were blipped into existence when we thought them up.
-That is ludacrious and makes me wholly uncomfortable.
-We may have crafted names for the Gods that reflected the aspects of their energy that we could witness at work in human life and recognized the Gods’ power but the power was always there and so was the intelligence behind those constellations of power.
+We may have crafted names for the Gods that reflected the aspects of their energy that we could witness at work in human life and recognized the Gods’ power but the power was always there and so was the living, breathing, evolving consciousness behind those constellations of power.

 The Scope of Their Influence